 4. Once everything’s melted, carefully remove the measuring cup from the water bath, wipe the bottom of it with a kitchen towel, and place it on the counter to cool a bit.

-5. Get your silicon mold prepared by placing it on a plate so it doesn’t flop around when you put it in the freezer for setting.
-If using dried rose petals, start adding a small pinch to each pocket in the mold now.
+5. Get your silicon mold prepared.
+If you’re using dried rose petals, start adding a small pinch to each pocket in the mold now.

 6. Stir the melted ingredients occasionally as they cool.
 Once the mixture develops a bit of viscosity, it’s time to add the essential oils, the vitamin e, and the granulated sugar.
-If you add the sugar too soon, it will start to dissolve.
-What we want is to keep that scubby grittiness!
+If you add the sugar too soon, it will start to dissolve – you don’t want that!
+What we want is to keep that scrubby grittiness.

 7. Stir to combine using the flexible spatula and see how you like the consistency.
 You can add a smidge more sugar if you like at this stage to make them a bit scrubbier.